Dysmenorrhea in Adolescents

-The symptoms of dysmenorrhea may resemble other conditions or medical problems.
-Always talk with your adolescent's health care provider for a diagnosis.
+The symptoms of dysmenorrhea may look like other conditions or medical problems.
+Always see your healthcare provider for a diagnosis.

 How is dysmenorrhea diagnosed?

-Diagnosis begins with a health care provider evaluating a female's medical history and a complete physical examination including a pelvic examination.
-A diagnosis of dysmenorrhea may require your health care provider to rule out other menstrual disorders, medical conditions, or medicines that may be causing or aggravating the condition.
-In addition, diagnostic procedures for dysmenorrhea may include:
+First, your teen's healthcare provider will evaluate her medical history and do a physical exam including a pelvic exam.
+Your teen's healthcare provider may need to rule out other menstrual disorders, medical conditions, or medicines that may be causing or worsening the condition.
+Other tests may include:

-Ultrasound (also called sonography).
-A diagnostic imaging technique that uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
+Ultrasound.
+This imaging test uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
 Ultrasounds are used to view internal organs as they function.
 And to assess blood flow through various vessels.

 Laparoscopy.
-A minor surgical procedure in which a laparoscope, a thin tube with a lens and a light, is inserted into an incision in the abdominal wall.
-Using the laparoscope to see into the pelvic and abdomen area, the health care provider can often find abnormal growths.
+This minor procedure uses a laparoscope, a thin tube with a lens and a light, inserted into an incision in the abdominal wall.
+Using the laparoscope to see into the pelvic and abdomen area, the healthcare provider can often find abnormal growths.

 Hysteroscopy.
-A visual examination of the canal of the cervix and the interior of the uterus using a viewing instrument (hysteroscope) inserted through the vagina.
+A visual exam of the canal of the cervix and the inside of the uterus using a viewing instrument (hysteroscope) inserted through the vagina.

 Treatment for dysmenorrhea

-Prostaglandin inhibitors, for example, nonsteroidal anti-inflammatory medicines, like aspirin or ibuprofen, to reduce pain
+Prostaglandin inhibitors, for example, NSAIDs (nonsteroidal anti-inflammatory drugs), like aspirin or ibuprofen, to reduce pain

 IUD with progesterone

-Dietary modifications (to increase protein and to decrease sugar and caffeine intake)
+Dietary changes (to increase protein and to decrease sugar, fat, and caffeine intake)

 Heating pad across the stomach